seanpmaxwell/jet-schema/README.md

 ## Tips <a name="tips"></a>

+### Organizing your code <a name="organizing-code"></a>
+In nearly all projects I've done, there's been a `utils/` folder where shareable functions are put.
+What  // pick up here

 ### Creating wrapper functions <a name="creating-wrapper-functions"></a>
-If you need to modify the value of the `test` function for a property, (like removing `nullables`) then I recommended merging your schema with a new object and adding a wrapper function around that property's test function.
+If you need to modify the value of the `.test` function for a property, (like removing `nullables`) then I recommended merging your schema with a new object and adding a wrapper function around that property's test function.

 ```typescript
 // models/User.ts